Work permits for employees in the Czech Republic (Czechia): A complete guide for employers

 • Pay the required fee.

-• If an employer of the applicant is a job agency and the applicant will be temporarily allocated by this job agency to another employer, it is necessary to submit additional documentation.
+• If an employer of the applicant is a job agency and the applicant will be temporarily allocated by this job agency to another employer, the applicant must submit additional documentation.

 • Once approved, the applicant and employer are notified.